alisakolot/On-the-Reel/README.md

 ## About Me

 Alisa Kolot is a composer and musician turned software engineer.
 Her interest in technology began when she contributed audio to Harvard’s Library Innovation Lab's immersive audio-visual environment, Alterspace.
-At Alterspace was inspired by the accessibility of the user interfaces that lended agency to the patron, allowing them to manipulate their own immersive audio-visual environment.
-This sparked her interest in creating 'On the Real,' an web application that facilitates user interaction.
+At Alterspace she was inspired by the accessibility of the user interfaces that lended agency to the patron, allowing them to manipulate their own immersive audio-visual environment.
+This sparked her interest in creating 'On the Real,' a web application that facilitates user interaction.
 In the future she looks forward to making music and visual art more accessible by using touchless technology.

 ## <a name="tech-stack"></a>Technologies